sidney-eliot/3d-artists-handbook/content/preparations-for-baking-and-texturing.md

 >[!Info] Shading
 >
->How the shading is done on the high does not matter as long as the shading looks good.
+>How the shading is done on the high doesn't matter as long as the shading looks good.
 Most of the time shade smooth or no shading will give good results for hard surface objects, if the result has issues then the normals at those spots need to be manually manipulated until the result is as desired.
 >
 >**Hard Surface**
 >After UV unwrapping, select the seams and mark them as sharp edges.
 This works for almost all seams.
 There will however be some seams where the sharp edges should be removed again, on flat surfaces for example.
 Then turn on auto smooth or use [Hard Ops](https://hardops-manual.readthedocs.io/en/latest/).
 Problems can often be fixed by setting smooth angle to 100°.
 If the shading looks bad at the center mirror point of some objects, add a sharp edge along the center line.